 The glossary to the National Planning Policy Framework sets out a number of useful definitions.
-Those relating to climate mitigation and adaptation were unfortunately misprinted, but are reproduced here for completeness:
+Those relating to climate mitigation and adaptation in the NPPF's Annex 2, 'Glossary', are reproduced here for completeness:

-- Climate change adaptation: Adjustments to natural or human systems in response to actual or expected climatic factors or their effects, including from changes in rainfall and rising temperatures, which moderate harm or exploit beneficial opportunities... - Climate change mitigation: Action to reduce the impact of human activity on the climate system, primarily through reducing greenhouse gas emissions.
+- Climate change adaptation: Adjustments to natural or human systems in response to the actual or anticipated impacts of climate change, to mitigate harm or exploit beneficial opportunities. - Climate change mitigation: Action to reduce the impact of human activity on the climate system, primarily through reducing greenhouse gas emissions.